 Hydrophane Opal

-A word to the Wise: BEWARE of unscrupulous dealers who sell treated or dyed stones!!
-Since this opal is so porous, it can be smoke- treated to significantly darken its base color to make it appear "black", or dyed to alter the base color.
+A word to the Wise: BEWARE of unscrupulous dealers who sell treated or dyed stones and fail to disclose them as such!!
+Since this opal is so porous, it can be smoke-treated to significantly darken its base color to make it appear "black", or dyed to alter the base color.
 Treated stones should ALWAYS be represented as such, and will always command a lower price than an untreated stone!
 Every stone I cut and sell is 100% natural, free of any such treatments.

 Patterns, Colors, & Body Color